viktorcikojevic/heart-beat-ML/notes/README.md

 ## experiment log

+- baseline-plus-augms-manyfolds: trained 8 models on different folds and averaged the predictions.
+Results are slighlty better than baseline-plus-augms-again.
+Check ensemble-evaluation.ipynb for more details.

 - model-s-plus-augms-again-w-resample (vs model-s-plus-augms-again): model s (small, number of heads 12, embd_dim = 384, L=768) included resampling.
 Results are actually worse than without resampling.